 John Besh is a chef and a native son dedicated to the culinary riches of southern Louisiana.
 In his restaurants, entrepreneurial pursuits, and public activities, he preserves and promotes ingredients, techniques, and heritage one mouth-watering dish at a time.

-Besh’s devotion to local ingredients and local cuisine also extends to his entrepreneurial projects, including the creation of Besh Restaurant Group Catering and the publication of his two cookbooks, My New Orleans in October 2009 and My Family Table in November 2011 (Andrews McMeel Publishing).
-Both books were recognized by John’s peers and the culinary industry by being awarded the prestigious IACP Award in the American category (2010, My New Orleans) and the Children, Youth and Family category (2012, My Family Table).
-His third cookbook, Cooking from the Heart revisits the locations, lessons, and mentors that shaped his culinary journey.
-He is the host of two national public television cooking shows, based on his award-winning cookbooks: “Chef John Besh’s New Orleans,” and the new “Chef John Besh’s Family Table,” which debuted in April 2013.
+Besh has authored three cookbooks: My New Orleans in October 2009 and My Family Table in November 2011, and Cooking from the Heart, November 2013 (Andrews McMeel Publishing).
+The books were recognized by John’s peers and the culinary industry by being awarded the prestigious IACP Award in the American category (2010, My New Orleans) and the Children, Youth and Family category (2012, My Family Table), with a nomination in 2014 for Cooking from the Heart.

 Besh’s non-profit organization, the John Besh Foundation, works to protect and preserve the culinary heritage and foodways of New Orleans and the Gulf Coast area.
-In 2011, as part of the Foundation, the John Besh and Bride Mayor Chefs Move! scholarship was established to send a minority recipient to the International Culinary Center in New York City.
+In 2011, as part of the Foundation, the Chefs Move! scholarship was established to send a minority recipient to the International Culinary Center in New York City.
 The scholar pledges to return to New Orleans and work in the restaurant industry for five years, promoting and supporting diversity in the kitchen.
+To date, seven Chefs Move scholarships have been awarded.
 The Foundation also started a microloan program, in partnership with the Tulane School of Business, to financially assist and advise farmers and artisanal producers within 200 miles of New Orleans to grow their business.